 I started illustrating whilst working as a Family Support worker at HMP Brixton (I doodled for the children on visits to see their fathers, and helped to run arts based family days for the men serving time).
 I have spent the last six years working with museums, schools and cultural organisations both as an illustrator, writer and as an arts educator, delivering workshops to pupils ranging in ages from four to eighteen.
 These workshops have covered a diverse range of topics from ‘Medieval Illuminated Manuscripts’ (British Library), to ‘Exquisite Corpses’ (House of Illustration) and 'Heroes, Villains and Vixens' (Latitude Festival).

 I was awarded Emerging Talent runner-up for Cheltenham Illustration Awards 2011 by Shaun Tan and won Creative Flair’s Illustration Award.
 I was selected to study at londonprintstudio's 'Best of Young British Comic Talent' 6 month scholarship scheme in 2011-2012 and was published in ‘Images 35: Best of British Contemporary Illustration’ annual.
-Previous clients include Central Saint Martins, The British Library, The Design Museum and John Lewis.
+Previous clients include Central Saint Martins, The British Library, The Design Museum, Boden and John Lewis.

 My literary agent is Rocking Chair Books.